alexander-scott/Enhanced-Trigger-Box/README.md

 #### Validation()

 Validation() is an optional function you can override.
-This function is called in edit mode after the Enhanced Trigger Box GUI gets drawn.
+This function is called multiple times a frame in the editor after the Enhanced Trigger Box GUI gets drawn.
 You should use it for displaying warnings about your component such as missing references or invalid values.
 To display a warning use
 ShowWarningMessage("Your warning").
 This will take into account if the user has disabled warnings or not in the base options.